Brad Newsham

-Brad Newsham (born September 15, 1951) is a travel writer from San Francisco, US.
+Brad Newsham (born September 15, 1951) is a travel writer and activist from San Francisco, US.
 His books include Take Me With You in which he travels across the Philippines, India, Egypt and Kenya with the intention of taking one person whom he meets on his travels back to America with him, and All The Right Places.

 Life

-Born the second of four children in Washington, D.C., Newsham grew up in Alexandria, Virginia with his parents.
+Born the second of four children in Washington, D.C., Newsham grew up in Alexandria, Virginia, with his parents.
 His father was a CIA cartographer and both parents were Christian Scientists.
 As a boy of limited academic aptitude he was sent to the Christian Scientist Principia Upper School in St. Louis, Missouri, before attending Principia College in Elsah, Illinois, where he gained a degree in history and sociology in 1972.

 After a brief spell as an asphalt paver and then the driver for a touring concert harpist, he spent seven months touring Morocco, Turkey, Iran, and Afghanistan in 1973.
 For the following eight years he worked as a dishwasher, school bus driver, construction worker, waiter, underground molybdenum miner, and small town newspaper reporter in Colorado, Idaho, and Arizona.
 In 1977, he built a log house in Idaho, with two friends to whom he later sold his share.